-The forecasting aspect of workforce planning is likely to reveal the biggest hurdles your HR team will face.
+The forecasting aspect of strategic workforce planning is likely to reveal the biggest hurdles your HR team will face.
 Explore some of the following challenges to determine if any seem familiar:

 - An aging workforce that takes careful attention, navigation, and planning.